Poker Hand Rankings Chart for Texas Hold'em

 Why Are Poker Hand Rankings Important?

-Poker hand rankings are important as they determine the winners and losers in each hand.
-If there were no system in place to determine the strength of hands, no one would know who wins when the cards are turned over!
+Poker hand rankings are important because they determine the winners and losers in each hand.
+If there were no system in place to determine the strength of poker hands, no one would know who wins when the cards are turned over!

-Without these poker hand rankings, we wouldn’t have a game, so it’s worth your time learning how they work!
+Without these poker hand rankings, we wouldn’t have a game, so it’s worth your time to learn how they work!

 POKER HANDS PROBABILITY